 TIP #1: Arrive early (e.g. before 10:00 am) if you hope to find parking anywhere near the waterfront.

 TIP #2: Sasquatch Days isn’t a huge event.
-It’s a nice addition though to an already amazing place.
-Watch the canoe races, take part in a medicine walk and enjoy some barbecued salmon, but also plan to enjoy the beach, go for a stroll and explore the area.
+It’s a nice addition, though, to an already amazing place.
+Watch the canoe races and other activities, but also plan to enjoy the beach, go for a stroll and explore the area.

 TIP #3: The canoe competitions begin with the junior races most years.
 It’s not until later in the morning, towards noon, that the adults compete.